-Ex-Bahrain Soccer Pro Awaits His Fate In A Thai Prison
+Former Bahraini Soccer Pro Awaits His Fate In A Thai Prison

 Bahrain, a small Persian Gulf nation ruled by a Sunni monarch, has been the focus of concern by human rights groups for some time.
 Last year Amnesty International warned that Bahrain was "heading towards total suppression of human rights."

-Sayed Ahmed Alwadaei, director of advocacy at the Bahrain Institute for Rights and Democracy, told The Guardian newspaper, "The Thai government must know it's crossing a red line if it deports Hakeem."
+Sayed Ahmed Alwadaei, director of advocacy at the Bahrain Institute for Rights and Democracy, told The Guardian that "The Thai government must know it's crossing a red line if it deports Hakeem."

-The Bahrain human rights group notes on its website that Araibi "has been very critical of the current president of the Asian Football Confederation," Sheikh Salman bin Ebrahim Khalifa, a member of Bahrain's royal family, especially during his 2016 candidacy for the position of president of FIFA.
-Khalifa did not win, but is a vice president of the organization.
+The Bahrain rights group notes on its website that Araibi "has been very critical of the current president of the Asian Football Confederation," Sheikh Salman bin Ebrahim Khalifa, a member of Bahrain's royal family, especially during his 2016 candidacy for the position of president of FIFA.
+Khalifa did not win but is a vice president of the organization.